usnistgov/ARIAC/docs/tutorials/tutorial_1.rst

     ros2 launch ariac_gazebo ariac.launch.py competitor_pkg:=ariac_tutorials trial_name:=tutorial

 This should start gazebo.
-Once the environment is loaded and the competition state is ready, the interface node running in Terminal 1 will start the competition.
+Once the environment is loaded and the competition state is ready, the interface node running in *terminal 1* will start the competition.
 This will activate all sensors, enable the robot controllers, and start the conveyor belt.

 Outputs